CharlesIrvineKC/opera/README.md

 You can also navigate to the processes view by clicking the **processes** link in the top left of the screen.

 When in this view, all process instances, both active and completed, are visible.
 Click on any process to view the details of a process instance.
+However, you must load your business process models into the system before you can execute process instances.

 ### Loading Process Models

 The **Processes View** allows you to load Mozart BPM application modules.
 See [Mozat documentation](https://hexdocs.pm/mozart/api-reference.html) on how to create a Mozart process models.

-Opera comes with several Mozart process modules.
-See **config.exs** for an examples of configuring a Mozart process models to be available for loading:
+Opera comes with several example Mozart process modules.
+See the **config.exs** file for an examples of configuring a Mozart process models to be available for loading:

 ```
   config :opera, :process_apps, [